 Get The Chronicle straight to your inbox

 Signup for our weekly newsletter.
 Cancel at any time.

-Kerria Weaver is a first-year master’s student in the Graduate Liberal Studies program and a staff reporter of The Chronicle’s 118th volume.
+Kerria Weaver is a second-year master’s student in the Graduate Liberal Studies program and an associate news editor of The Chronicle’s 119th volume.